clojure-finance/datajure-website/content/md/posts/2023-08-31-tablecloth-backend.md

  :toc :ul
  :author "YANG Ming-Tian"}

-Tablecloth is the default backend for Dature.
+Tablecloth is the default backend for Datajure.
 It is an addition on the top of `tech.ml.dataset`, reorganising its existing functions into simple-to-use APIs.

 Detailed documentations of Tablecloth can be found on its [official website](https://scicloj.github.io/tablecloth/).

 ## Dataset Construction

-Dature provides a function `dataset` to construct a Tablecloth dataset from an associative map.
-See [Examples](http://localhost:3000/dature-website/pages-output/examples/) for specific usage.
+Datajure provides a function `dataset` to construct a Tablecloth dataset from an associative map.
+See [Examples](/pages-output/examples/) for specific usage.

 Alternatively, you can also create the dataset using the function `tc/dataset` or `tc/let-dataset` provided by Tablecloth, with which you can create a dataset from: